The Internet Layer, Explained

 Optigo Networks Intro to networking webinar with Distech Controls

-The worlds of IT and Operational Technology (OT) are merging more and more these days as the Internet of Things grows in prominence.
+IT and Operational Technology (OT) are merging more as the Internet of Things grows in prominence.
 This collaboration between IT and OT is great, but there are still gaps in understanding that keep these worlds from fully working together.

 To help, we teamed up with Distech Controls to create a webinar series on networking, for OT professionals.
 Be sure to check out our Introduction to Networking and our session on Network Access as well!